Is Starlink Worth It? Pros, Cons, and Hidden Tradeoffs

 Smartphone displaying Starlink service message with satellite dish in background

-To determine if Starlink is the right move, you must weigh its capabilities against the wired and wireless alternatives available at your specific address.
+To determine if Starlink is the right move, you must weigh its capabilities against the wired and wireless alternatives available at your address.

 Starlink vs. Fiber and Cable